-Boiler is an important equipment of the most industrial facilities and power plants.
-Boiler is a closed pressure vessel used to produce high pressure or low pressure steam or to produce hot water for industrial or domestic use.
-Industrial steam boilers are classified in too many ways like.
+The boiler is important equipment of the most industrial facilities and power plants.
+The boiler is a closed pressure vessel used to produce high pressure or low pressure steam or to produce hot water for industrial or domestic use.
+Industrial steam boilers are classified in too many ways.

 Boiler Types According to tubing methods

-there are two main types of boilers Fire tube boilers and Water tube boilers.
+There are two main types of boiler Fire tube boilers and Water tube boilers.

-Boiler types According to type of fuel used
+Boiler types According to the type of fuel used or fuel burning methods

-Coal fired boilers, oil fired boilers, gas fired boilers, Biomass boilers, electric boilers and waste heat recovery boilers.
+Coal-fired boilers, oil fired boilers, gas fired boilers, Biomass boilers, electric boilers Circulating Fluidized bed boiler (FBC Boiler), Pulverized coal boiler (PC Boiler), and Waste heat recovery boilers Nuclear Steam generators.

 Boiler types According to steam Pressure

-Process boilers, Utility boilers and Marine boilers are the examples of these types of boilers.
+Process boilers, Utility boilers, and Marine boilers are examples of these types of boilers.

-if the steam used for process the is called process boiler.
-Utility boilers are use to generate electricity in power plants they are usually water tube boilers.
+If the steam used for process the is called process boiler.
+Utility boilers are used to generate electricity in power plants they are usually water tube type boilers.